 Also on PBS, the American Experience series offers a film on Woodrow Wilson.
-A full transcript of the program is available online, and the accompanying teachers guide offers a lesson on Women’s Suffrage for grades 7–12.
-The lesson begins by pointing out that Wilson’s first wife did not have the right to vote for her husband and branches from there into a look at phases of the women’s suffrage movement, obstacles, and the Wilson administration’s stance on women’s suffrage.
+A full transcript of the program is available online.
+The film begins by pointing out that Wilson’s first wife did not have the right to vote for her husband and branches from there into a look at phases of the women’s suffrage movement, obstacles, and the Wilson administration’s stance on women’s suffrage.

 Libraries and Archives